“Good afternoon, beautiful,” Aldous Ranulf said, holding an arm out for his date.

 “Come, we’ve seen quite a bit of each other these last weeks, haven’t we?
 I wish you would call me by my name.”

 “And you must understand why I’m wary of doing so,” Dinara countered.
-She was, after all, talking to a Unity Representative.
+A Unity Representative, whether she was friendly with them or not, was still a Unity Representative.
 “Where are we going, by the way?”

 “I thought we might take a turn about the town together,” Aldous said.
 “With such a lovely creature on my arm, I’ll be the envy of every bachelor we meet.”

 Dinara smiled and rolled her eyes.
 This was the way with Aldous Ranulf, but Dinara had never been one for lavished affection.
 “Mr. Ranulf, I have a proposition for you.”

 “And what’s that?”

 “I’ll call you by your given name if you lighten up on the flattery.”

 Aldous laughed, the sound as polished as the rest of him.
 “Though it pains me, I accept your terms.
 Come, darling, have you seen Tylney Park yet?”

 “Then let me be the first to show you!”